gnivil/SQLAlchemy/README.md

 -----

 ## /api/v1.0/stations

-* Return a JSON list of stations from the dataset.
+* Returned a JSON list of stations from the dataset
 ```python
 @app.route("/api/v1.0/stations")
 def stations():